Any good SaaS product needs a good user onboarding process.

-When teaching something you know very well, it is easy to forget that not everyone has the same point of view, knowledge, or experience – and certainly not the same familiarity with your topic – like you.
+When teaching something you know very well, it is easy to forget that not everyone has the same point of view, knowledge, or experience.

 Make sure your onboarding is simple and quick enough for someone with zero prior knowledge to set up and use.

-Use completion bars or checklist to give users a sense of progression and let them know how much of the setup lies ahead.
+Use completion bars or checklists to give users a sense of progression and let them know how much of the setup lies ahead.